Patterdale Terrier

 The Patterdale Terrier is a breed of dog descended from the Northern terrier breeds of the early 18th century, originally bred in Patterdale in the Lake District.

 Description

 Appearance

-There are three breed standards for the Patterdale Terrier belonging to the (PTCA) Patterdale Terrier Club of America (which is the first Club and Registry in the history of the breed) United Kennel Club (UKC) and the American Dog Breeders Association (ADBA), both in the United States, since the United Kingdom Kennel Club does not recognize the Patterdale Terrier.
+There are three breed standards for the Patterdale Terrier belonging to the Patterdale Terrier Club of America (PTCA) (which is the first club and registry in the history of the breed), United Kennel Club (UKC) and the American Dog Breeders Association (ADBA), both in the United States, since the United Kingdom Kennel Club does not recognize the Patterdale Terrier.

-The PTCA standard states that when evaluating Patterdale Terriers, judges must always keep in mind that this breed is, first and foremost, a working terrier, specifically bred for hunting.
+The Patterdale Terrier Club of America standard states that when evaluating Patterdale Terriers, judges must always keep in mind that this breed is, first and foremost, a working terrier, specifically bred for hunting.
 More precisely, the Patterdale is a hunting terrier designed to confront quarry directly in tight and challenging quarters.
 Therefore, any signs of work, such as scars or marks, should not be penalized in any Patterdale Terrier Club of America event.
 When all other factors are equal, the award should favor the terrier with proven working ability.